ylarose/AIAgent/README.md

 It also contains the init and embedding fucntions for bedrock, in bedrock_ai.py, and a set of simple dummy tools in mytools.py

+Added a server version of the CC agent : agent_server.py, a main.html to test it, and a small webserver: https.py